-All students, regardless of campus they are enrolled, must pay in full or have financial arrangements secured by the first day of the semester/term.
+All students, regardless of campus they are enrolled, must pay in full or have financial arrangements secured prior to the first day of the semester/session.
 This includes students who are receiving financial aid or sponsored assistance.
 Failure to complete this financial obligation will result in a late validation fee of \$50.